OmerJauhar/Hospital-Management-System-HMS-QT-Software-OOP-C-/README.md

 # Hospital-Management-System
-Hospital Management System Designed QT
+Hospital Management System Designed  in QT with firebase integration .